SamWindell/Signet/README.md

 ### Exclude files
 You can exclude certain files from being processed by prefixing them with a dash.
 For example `file.\*,-\*.wav` will match all files in the current directory that start with `file`, except those with the `.wav` extension.

-### Backups (Undo)
+### Undo
-Signet has a simple backup system.
-It stores a copy of each file before it overwrites it.
-This backup only saves the files from the last call to Signet.
-In other words, you cannot go back in history other than the change you just made.

-To restore all files that you just overwrote, call signet again with the option `--load-backup`.
-For example `signet --load-backup`.
+Signet overwrites the files that it processes.
+It is therefore advisable to make a copy your audio files before processing them with Signet.

+However, Signet can help with safety too.
+It features a simple undo system.
+You can undo any changes made in the previous run of Signet by running it again with the `--undo` option.
+For example `signet --undo`.

+Files that were overwritten are restored, new files that were created are destroyed, and files that were renamed are un-renamed.
+You can only undo once - you cannot keep going back in history.

 ## Subcommands (effects)
 Next, you must specify what subcommand to run.
 A subcommand is the effect that should be applied to the file(s).